MrJeroen/ProgrammeerTheorie/README.md

 is accepted by the temperature this step will be taken.
 The list of the best step will become the base list and the score will be appened to a list of best scores.
-This list will be plotted in a line graph by plot2.py HOW TO RUN: standard iterations 100 for 10 possibilities
+This list will be plotted in a line graph by plot2.py HOW TO RUN: standard iterations 1000 for 10 possibilities

 USED PACKAGES
-To run the code the packages numpy and matplotlib must be installed.
+To run the code the packages plotly, numpy and matplotlib must be installed.